ceu-lang/ceu/docs/manual/v0.30/docs/statements/c_integration.md

 ### Native Call

-Locations and expressions that evaluate to a [native type](../types/#natives) can be called from Céu.
+Expressions that evaluate to a [native type](../types/#natives) can be called from Céu.

 If a call passes or returns pointers, it may require an accompanying [finalization statement](#resources-finalization).